Maricopa County Special Health Care District

 During a meeting open to the public, the Board may decide to go into executive session.
 A majority vote of Board members will authorize the executive session to convene immediately following the vote and that will not be open to the public.
 Executive session discussions are confidential as required by law.

-Agendas for all Board meetings are posted at least 24 hours in advance of the meeting on this web site and in the glass case in the first floor public elevator lobby, on the south wall in the Maricopa Medical Center, located at 2601 East Roosevelt Street, Phoenix, Arizona 85008.
+Agendas for all Board meetings are posted at least 24 hours in advance of the meeting on this website and in the glass case in the first floor public elevator lobby, on the south wall in the Maricopa Medical Center, located at 2601 East Roosevelt Street, Phoenix, AZ 85008.
 Back up materials for each agenda item, except executive session items, are available in the office of the Clerk of the Board after the agenda has been posted.

 As a convenience to the public, and in the discretion of the Clerk of the Board, back-up materials for the agendas also can be posted on this site.
 If back-up materials are not posted on this site and you would like a copy, please contact the Clerk of the Board at the Office of the Board, Maricopa Medical Center, Administration Building, 2nd Floor, 2601 East Roosevelt Street, Phoenix, AZ 85008, (602) 344-5177.